EetuKoskinen/EetuKoskinen/README.md

 ## About me
 I know the basics of C# and python and a bit of sql as well.
-I´m learning SQL at the moment.

 I´m currently studying at [Gradia Viitaniemi](https://gradia.fi) .

-I like playing games and working out during my free time.
+I like playing games, coding and working out during my free time.

 <p align="left">
 </p>